rstudio-education/rstats-ed/README.md

 - [Introduction to R for household survey](https://github.com/DiegoKoz/Curso_R_EPH) - INDEC institute; [Diego Kozlowski](https://github.com/DiegoKoz/), Guido Weksler and Natsumi Shokida.
 An introductory course to R and the Households survey made by de National Institute of Statistics and Censuses from Argentina.
 The objective is to introduce R base, the Tidyverse, and Markdown, for beening able to reproduce the mains statistics of the labor market and poverty measures.
 Is oriented to people coming from a background of social science, who needs to wrangle with microdata from the survey.
 The Course is in __spanish__

+- [Reproducible analysis of bigger, naturally-occurring datasets using R, Rmarkdown, and the tidyverse](https://github.com/mcfrank/tidyverse-tutorial) - [Michael C. Frank](https://github.com/mcfrank/).
+A workshop originally presented at [Data on the Mind 2017](https://github.com/Data-on-the-Mind), this tutorial is an introduction to analyzing datasets using Tidyverse code (including readr, dplyr, tidyr, and shiny).
+Oriented towards researchers in psychology, cognitive science, or experimental science who may be interested in learning more about how R is a "powerful tool for statistical data analysis and reproducible research."

 ## Online courses